 Debugging Guide#

-• Debugging RolloutWorkflow with a persistent inference server;
+• Debugging your agent (a RolloutWorkflow implementation) with a persistent inference server

-• Comparing the rollout results between Transformers and inference engine.
+• Comparing rollout results between Transformers and inference engines

 Debugging RolloutWorkflow with a Persistent Inference Server#

-The trick is to launch a standalone, persistent inference server for your agent’s generation logic.
-This way, you can test repeatedly without restarting the server each time.
+You can launch a standalone, persistent inference server for your agent’s generation logic, enabling repeated testing without server restarts.

-• Lightweight - Your debug program only needs CPU while inference runs on GPU
+• Lightweight — Your debug program only requires CPU while inference runs on GPU

-• IDE friendly - Works perfectly with VS Code’s Python debugger
+• IDE-friendly — Works seamlessly with VS Code’s Python debugger and other IDEs

-• Fast iterations - No need to restart servers between debugging sessions
+• Fast iterations — No server restarts needed between debugging sessions

 1. Launch the Standalone SGLang Server#